theexperiential/Cuepid/README.md

 Cuepid easily controls disguise media servers using OSC, and transmits OSC/DMX (Art-Net) messages to disguise and/or any media server or lighting system that supports these protocols.
 Can transmit many (complex) messages at once, and repeatedly in set intervals, to up to 3 separate OSC devices and 1 DMX device at the same time.

-This tool is perfect for media server operators and/or VJs who want a quick and easy way to control their shows, no matter how complex.
+:performing_arts: This tool is perfect for media server operators and/or VJs who want a quick and easy way to control their shows, no matter how complex.

 ![Screenshot of Cuepid](/tex/git-screenshot.png "Screenshot of Cuepid")